loicdtx/lsru/docs/example_polygon.rst

 - Filter out scenes that do not intersect with the geometry
 - Place the pre-processing order to Espa

-To run this script, we'll need shapely, and some utils to manipulate geojson geometries provided by lsru.
+To run this script, we'll need shapely, and some utils to manipulate geojson geometries provided by ``lsru``.
 You may need fiona as well in case you need to read a feature from a geospatial vector file (shapefile, geopackage, etc)

 .. code:: python